ourcodingclub/ourcodingclub.github.io/_posts/2016-01-01-data-synthesis.md

 To learn more about `purrr` check out the <a href="http://purrr.tidyverse.org/reference/map2.html" target="_blank">tidyverse website</a> and the <a href="http://r4ds.had.co.nz/iteration.html" target="_blank"> R for Data Science book</a>.

-For more information on functional programming see the <a href="http://r4ds.had.co.nz/functions.html" target="_blank">R for Data Science book chapter here</a>.
+For more information on using functions, see the <a href="http://r4ds.had.co.nz/functions.html" target="_blank">R for Data Science book chapter here</a>.

 To learn more about the `tidyverse` in general, check out Charlotte Wickham's slides <a href="https://github.com/cwickham/data-science-in-tidyverse/tree/master/slides" target="_blank">here</a>.